26 September 2019

 For more bibliographic detail, see Smith’s library at politicworm, and this PDF by the blog’s author Stephanie Hopkins Hughes.
 I don’t know how good her poetry is, but she has me beat at research.
 The PDF lists the books alphabetically by author, with short descriptions of the author and subject where possible, and it includes many that aren’t in the Queens’ College collection.
 The list dates to 1566, so it’s subsequent to my time at Hill Hall (I moved to Cecil’s in 1562), and it precedes Sir Thomas’s death by about a decade.

 My digression in the portrait post mentioned Jacob Ziegler’s Terræ Sanctæ, the geography book with maps like this in the back.
 Terræ Sanctæ went onto the Index Librorum Prohibitorum, Rome’s list of forbidden books first published in 1559, even as I was a boy of nine poring over those maps.
 Ziegler was a convert to the reformed faith, and the Pope decreed that books by such contaminated authors, even those having nothing to do with religion, were also contaminated.
-This did not go down well even in Catholic intellectual circles, but His Holiness had the last word.
-You can imagine what Sir Thomas, definitely not a Catholic, had to say about the Index, when even his jokes tended toward the acerbic.
-He was not one to suffer fools gladly or otherwise.
-Like my father (his friend and contemporary), he was not dogmatic.
+This did not go down well with Catholic intellectuals, but Paul IV had the last word.
+You can imagine what Sir Thomas, definitely not a Catholic, had to say about the Index, when even his good humour was acerbic.
+He was not one to suffer fools, gladly or otherwise.
+Like my father, his friend and contemporary, Sir Thomas was not dogmatic.
 He was the epitome of a Renaissance humanist, a man for whom an understanding of reality in the present world meant as much as any promise of paradise in the next.